utc8qk3y-6527webn/irisiatime/README.md

 # irisiatime
-This is a work time management timer for web creators.
-It is equipped with simple buttons for 5-minute increments.
+A simple work time management timer for web creators.
+Equipped with buttons for 5-minute increments.